 Duke Nukem prepares to fire a shrink ray in the first level of his game."Duke Nukem Forever" is the most acclaimed game of the year.
-Critics are praising its theme song for settling peace talks between North and South Korea by containing a guitar riff that turns South Koreans into slaves.
+Critics are praising its theme song for settling peace talks between North and South Korea.
 Also, research shows that if the characters in Indiana Jones and the Temple of Doom had played "Duke Nukem Forever," all the violence in that film wouldn't have happened.

 But there is one downside to the game - a condition called "Duke Syndrome."